A seemingly ageless man is dying and everyone is shocked

 I had heard that he had fallen on hard times.
 That real estate developers had taken over his land, built houses, modern houses with paved grounds and no grass, flowers or trees.
 The city was swallowing up the rural areas until the songs of the birds could no longer be heard.

 Now, I remembered, and hoped that I was not too late, that I had time.
-I went outside, dug a hole and planted a seed.
-Then I said a short prayer.
+I went outside, dug a hole and put a seed from the orange I was eating inside.
+Then I said a short prayer, for Captain Hope to live long enough for the tree to grow; then maybe the birds will come again and save him with their song.